freddy120/meta-yocto-bone/README.md

 As of Yocto 1.6, BeagleBone Black is officially 'supported'.

-This layer attempts to provide the missing bits and pieces in order to provide experience, similar to what users expece from meta-beagleboard layer and angstrom distribution
+This layer attempts to provide the missing bits and pieces in order to provide missing pieces from meta-beagleboard layer &  RobertNelson's kernel-devel repo.